andygillis/react-component-sandbox/README.md

 12. **Oops404.js** - Error handling component, used when routing gets an invalid address.
 ## Wiring Examples:
 1. **Routing** - Take a look at Menu.js, here you can see how the single-page routing is wired.
 To add a menu item, simply add another Link element.
 The routing is defined using a `Router` in index.js, where you can also see the defined route paths.
 This is a good example of the simplicity and power of React and JSX.
-2. **Wiring** - The webpage index.html is located in the dist directory and is the entry point.
-Here you can see the wiring.
+2. **Wiring** - The HTML page index.html is located in the dist directory and is the entry point.
+Here you can see where the wiring begins.
 	* The div tag with `id="react-container"` is actually referencing the class in index.js (which is ultimately consolidated into bundle.js).
 This is the entry point for the React app.
-In index.js, you can see the route paths (referenced above) and the rendering of the react-container.
-The route paths reference App.js, the parent container of the web application.
+In index.js, you can see the `Router` and the rendering of the react-container.
+The `Router` sends route strings to the appropriate component, in this case App, the parent container of the web application.
+The App component then uses the `Link` tags' `to` attribute to show the appropriate component, in this case using a ternary expression.
+This creates code that looks very clean in App.js.
-	* The script tag references bundle.js, this is the consolidated JavaScript of the application, transpiled and bundled.
+	* The script tag references bundle.js, the consolidated JavaScript of the application, which has been transpiled and bundled.